Procedural Errors Solicitors Professional Negligence Claims Including Striking Out Claims

 The failure to file a costs budget on time is now widely known as a serious error, which results in the loss of the chance to recover any costs other than Court fees from the other side in the case.
 If this was a loss that would not have occurred but for the Solicitors procedural error, there should be a good claim in professional negligence against the Solicitor.
 However, there are many other ways in which a case could now be lost or harmed as every step in a civil claim is set to a timetable controlled by the Court.
 Each stage of the case includes deadlines as to the production or disclosure of documents and expert evidence and witness statements and failure to comply on time could have serious consequences including the striking out of the case or the inability to rely on all or part of your expert or witness evidence.
 The Court can also impose Orders requiring you or your Solicitor to do things even within a short specified time and with a sanction imposed within the order so that if you fail to comply your case could be struck out or your evidence not allowed.
 If it is unlikely that you will be able to comply within any time period set by the rules or the Court your Solicitor ought to advise you to make an immediate application for an extension of time before the deadline expires and failure to do so would be negligent, even if the Solicitor was not responsible for your inability to comply with the original deadline.

-In all of these circumstances we are confident that we can help you obtain proper redress and compensation for your loss in a professional negligence claim against your Solicitor.
+Whatever the reason for your claim not being able to proceed, we are confident that we can help you obtain proper redress and compensation for your loss in a professional negligence claim against your Solicitor.

 Although there are many different types of case where the claim could be lost or damaged as a result of your Solicitor making procedural errors the most usual types include:

 |Failing to file a Costs Budget on time||Failing to file a Disclosure Report on time|

 |Using the wrong form to file a Costs Budget||Failing to file a Disclosure Statement or List or provide inspection of documents on time|